rezaffikri/ObonInstagramScraper/README.md

 - Just in case to prevent network to be restrict, the app will sleep to delay hit, Edit time.sleep(<DelayValue>) to fix value or smaller range number
 Connecting Telegram bot:
 - Via command line:
-    - Run CMD as administrator
+    - Open cmd and use the following command:
     ```elm
     telegram-send --configure-group
     ```